numba/numba/docs/source/developer/architecture.rst

 context*.

 A typing context is used in the compiler frontend to perform type inference on values in the function.
-The same typing context can be used for many architectures because for nearly all cases, typing inference is hardware-independent.
+Similar typing contexts could be used for many architectures because for nearly all cases, typing inference is hardware-independent.
+However, Numba currently has a different typing context for each target.

 A target context is used to generate the specific instruction sequence required to operate on the Numba types identified during type inference.